Quotes from Mike Jeffries, former Abercrombie & Fitch CEO

 Jeffries was never shy about admitting that he had a vision for both Abercrombie & Fitch employees and customers which many considered to be exclusionary at the least and discriminatory at the worst.
 More than once throughout his 22 years as the leader of the Abercrombie brand, Jeffries acknowledged the company’s intention to sexualize its marketing and adamantly denied that there was anything inappropriate about it.

-The Mike Jeffries quotable quotations that follow reveal the controversial business philosophies of Mike Jeffries, which were the beliefs that drove his decisions and helped him to initially elevate both the company's sales and the Abercrombie & Fitch brand image in the 1990s.
+The quotes from Jeffries listed below reveal his controversial business philosophies, which were the beliefs that drove his decisions and helped him to initially elevate both the company's sales and the Abercrombie & Fitch brand image in the 1990s.

 What follows is a collection of some of the most controversial Mike Jeffries quotable quotations arranged in no particular order Read and share these quotes, and then click the links at the bottom of the page for more funny, inspiring, and quotable quotes about retailing, leadership, shopping and more!